sarajahedazad/ME700-Homework/Warm-up: Bisection Method/README.md

 There are two sets of files here.
 One is a Jupyter notebook which wraps up everything.

 The other set of files is a collection of ".py" files that break down the entire task into smaller pieces.
+[Coming soon]